Our Library Ambassadors

 When may I join?

 Interested students are encouraged to apply through the Youth Services Librarian.
 Library Ambassadors serve from September – May yearly and may place applications beginning August 1 of the coming school year.
-There are 10 slots and positions are filled on a first come/first serve basis as well as by meeting the criteria set forth by the Youth Services Division.
+There are a limited number of slots and positions are filled on a first come/first serve basis as well as by meeting the criteria set forth by the Youth Services Division.

 Auburn Public Library